BranchTaken/Hemlock/doc/design/syntax.md

     interpolated string"
     ```

-  #### Formatting
+- **Formatted** strings provide syntactic sugar for formatting.
+Formatted strings support all the

-  Furthermore, interpolated strings provide syntactic sugar for formatting.
-Format specifiers
+  interpolation syntax of interpolated strings, but they additionally contain one or more format
-  support unrestricted embedded code expressions, which means that interpolated strings can
+  specifiers.
+Format specifiers support unrestricted embedded code expressions, which means that
-  nest arbitrarily deeply.
-The delimiters for embedded expressions are unambiguous relative to all
+  formatted strings can nest arbitrarily deeply.
+The delimiters for embedded expressions are
-  other language syntax, which enables tokenization without parser feedback.
-The format specifiers
+  unambiguous relative to all other language syntax, which enables tokenization without parser
-  include enough explicit type information that desugaring requires no type inference.
-Nonetheless,
+  feedback.
+The format specifiers include enough explicit type information that desugaring requires
-  the scanner requires considerable sophistication to track nesting and state transitions between
+  no type inference.
+Nonetheless, the scanner requires considerable sophistication to track nesting
-  the tokens which together logically comprise one interpolated string.
+  and state transitions between the tokens which together logically comprise one formatted string.

   ##### Supported types